Study of visible-light emission in pure and methane-doped liquid argon: Introduction

-So far, the NBrS emission in the form of electroluminescence (secondary scintillation) in noble gases has been experimentally and theoretically studied in~\cite{Buzulutskov18,Bondar20NBrS,Kimura20,Takeda20,Aoyama21,Aalseth21,Henriques22} and~\cite{Buzulutskov18,Borisova21G,Borisova21L,Amedo21} respectively, with predicted continuous spectrum in the visible and NIR range.
-It is known that secondary scintillations in the VUV in gaseous Ar due to the excimer effect are associated with primary scintillations in the VUV in liquid Ar due to the same excimer effect.
-Accordingly, why should this not happen with NBrS scintillations?
-Namely, since secondary scintillations in gaseous Ar in the visible range do exist in the form of electroluminescence due to the NBrS effect, their analog in liquid Ar should definitely exist, again in the visible range, in the form of primary scintillations due to the same NBrS effect.
+Also it is known that electroluminescence in the VUV in gaseous Ar due to the excimer effect is associated with primary scintillation VUV light in liquid Ar due to the same excimer effect.
+Similarly, one could assume that the visible-light emission due to the NBrS effect would exist both in gaseous and liquid Ar.

-The closely related issue is visible light scintillations in liquid Ar doped with CH$_4$, the interest in which is due to the possible use in neutron veto detectors for dark matter search experiments.
+The closely related issue is visible-light emission in liquid Ar doped with CH$_4$, the interest in which is due to the possible use in neutron veto detectors for dark matter search experiments.
 To achieve a high efficiency of neutron detection, the working medium of the veto detector should contain hydrogen, acting as a neutron moderator.
 So far, neutron veto detectors based on flammable mixtures of liquid organic scintillators have been used~\cite{Agnes15,Agnes16}.
 A safe alternative might be a liquid scintillator based on liquid Ar doped with CH$_4$.
 This idea was discussed for application in the DarkSide experiment~\cite{Galbiati_Private_communication}.
 In particular, the CH$_4$ content of 5-10\% in liquid Ar would be enough for compact neutron veto detector of about 1~m thick.

 However, it is well known that even tiny amount ($>$0.1~ppm) of CH$_4$ dopant would immediately quench excimer scintillations in liquid Ar~\cite{Jones13}.
 The quenching is due to both VUV light absorption on CH$_4$~\cite{Jones13,SpectralAtlas} and excimer deexcitation in collisions with CH$_4$ molecules.
-On the other hand, this may not be the case for visible light scintillations due to the NBrS effect: they can be expected not to be suppressed by the CH$_4$ dopant.
+On the other hand, this may not be the case for visible-light emission due to the NBrS effect: it can be expected not to be suppressed by the CH$_4$ dopant.
 Indeed, the NBrS radiation induced by primary ionization electrons was supposed to be present not only in atomic noble gases, but in molecular gases as well, namely in air~\cite{AlSamarai16}.
-Similarly, we may suppose that the NBrS emission could also exist in a liquid mixture of Ar and CH$_4$ in the form of primary scintillations in the visible and NIR range.
+Similarly, we may suppose that the NBrS emission could also exist in a liquid mixture of Ar and CH$_4$ in the form of light emission in the visible and NIR range.